 We offer 3 different semesters throughout the year — Spring, Summer and Fall!
 Each country/group leaves on different dates, but here's a general time frame to give you an idea.
 They tend to line up well with UVU classes and the UVU schedule:

 - An ILP Spring semester: Departing sometime in January - end of April/early May (some group dates are a bit later, like February - June).
 We send volunteers to every one of our locations for the Spring semester.

 The ILP semester dates are really similar to UVU's fall, spring and summer semesters so that makes it really convenient if you're looking into going abroad while you're still in school.
 We have some volunteers who prefer to defer a semester so that they can get a break from school, while others prefer to go during their summer break.
 It's up to you!

 If you're like me — and many other UVU students — the semesters could not have worked out more perfectly!

 So for example, you could defer your fall semester and go live in Africa with other ILP volunteers ... going on safari instead of writing essays?
 Count me in!
 A lot of volunteers like this route because it just gives them a quick break when school gets overwhelming, or if they're still trying to figure out what their major is going to be and just want some time to refocus and get hands-on experiences.

 Are you normally out of school on summer break anyways?
 You could go abroad for the summer without missing a beat with your college class schedule.
 Looks like many of our summer trips line right up with your summer break from UVU courses.

 Can I Get University Credit?

 Good question!
 Potentially yes, but it's ultimately up to Utah Valley University.
-There's a couple ways we've seen volunteers be able to get credit in the past.
+There are a couple ways we've seen volunteers be able to get credit in the past.